 Pricing: Jibble's "Free" plan offers an unlimited number of users and unlimited use of all standard power-ups.

 TMetric is a time tracking app designed for freelancers and remote teams.
 Its timer records hours in a workday timeline that is split into 10-minute increments.
 Users can assign time entries to projects, add time in hours or minutes, and build reports with specific time ranges.
-Then, you can filter those reports by team, project, billable status, and more.
+Then, they can filter those reports by team, project, billable status, and more.

 Among other features, TMetric's Android app lets you record time spent on a task in a to-do list.
 GetApp readers say that TMetric's time tracking saved them hours of doing it manually.
 They also say that they can easily give reports of their time histories to their bosses using the app's time log and tagging features.